 - Two classes based upon mass of companion star that is feeding the x-ray emitting compact object - High mass donors (over about 5 solar masses) are found in the disk of the galaxy and are Population I. The donor star is typically a B-type main sequence star or a blue supergiant.
 Roughly 300 are estimated to exist in our galaxy.
 Lifetime < 108 years.
 Long period.
-High accretion rate. - Low mass x-ray binaries contain a donor star of <a href="about - Luminosities in X-rays for both are ~ 1036 - 1038 erg s-1.
+High accretion rate. - Low mass x-ray binaries contain a donor star of < about 1 solar mass which may be a main sequence star.
+Population II.
+Found in Galactic center, globular clusters, in and above disk.
+Roughly 300 estimated to exist. - Luminosities in X-rays for both are ~ 1036 1038 erg s-1.
 Spectra are approximately black bodies.

-- The persistent emission of all x-ray binaries is due to the gravitational potential energy released by the accreted matter as it impacts the surface of the neutron star (or spirals into the black hole). - For black holes it is a similar potential energy released by friction in a differentially rotating disk well outside the event horizon. - Typical accretion rates are \sim few \times 10-9 M{\odot} yr-1 (2 \times 1017 gm s-1)
+- The persistent emission of all x-ray binaries is due to the gravitational potential energy released by the accreted matter as it impacts the surface of the neutron star (or spirals into the black hole). - For black holes it is a similar potential energy released by friction in a differentially rotating disk well outside the event horizon. - Typical accretion rates are \sim few $\times 10^{-9}$ M{\odot} yr-1 (2 $\times 10^{17}$ gm s-1)